PrestaShop/docs/src/content/1.7/development/components/mail-template/_index.md

 ### Available hooks

-As you can see in the workflow a few hooks are available in the email generation for you to include your own themes, layouts, variables, transformations, ...
+As you can see in the workflow, the email generation process includes a few hooks that allow you to include your own themes, layouts, variables and transformations:

 * **actionListMailThemes** allows you to modify the `ThemeCollection` (add, remove, modify a theme or/and its layouts)
 * **actionBuildMailLayoutVariables** allows you to modify the variables of a specific layout